-Plasma samples were extracted according to the method of Crowell et al.12 The samples were acidified with 0.75 mL 0.9 M H2SO4, vortexed for 20 s, then extracted thrice with 1 mL ethyl acetate and centrifugation at 750 g for 10 min.
-The combined extracts were evaporated under argon to dryness in an 8 mL amber glass vial with a PTFE cap liner, then stored at -20°C until shipped on dry ice to LLNL for AMS analysis.
-As PAHs can adsorb to plastic, care was taken to use glass containers (amber when possible) for protection from light, and argon or nitrogen capping to prevent oxidation of samples.
+Extraction of Plasma and Collection of Urine.
+Plasma samples were extracted according to the method of Crowell et al.12 The samples were acidified with 0.75 mL of 0.9 M H2SO4, vortexed for 20 s, then extracted thrice with 1 mL of ethyl acetate, and centrifugated at 750g for 10 min.
+The combined extracts were evaporated under argon to dryness in an 8 mL amber glass vial with a PTFE cap liner, then stored at -20 °C until shipped on dry ice to LLNL for AMS analysis.

+As PAHs can adsorb to plastic, care was taken to use glass containers (amber when possible) for protection from light and argon or nitrogen capping to prevent oxidation of samples.
 Urine was aliquoted in 1 mL volumes for shipping, requiring no additional processing prior to AMS preparation.